Iceland

 Over 25% of houses in Iceland are heated directly with geothermal energy, and a further 45% is heated with electricity that originates from geothermal powerstations.
 The rest of the power generated for the puplic comes from hydroelectic ( 20%) and after that there is wind, solar, and then last fossil fuels, which count about 2% of the total heating.

+There are still a handful of remote villages in Iceland that rely entirely on diesel generators, such as Grímsey, which is a tiny island located at the Artic Circle.
 The power generator in Grímsey also serves as the main heating source for the local pool area and local houses, as they use heat exchangers to utilize the coolant from the diesel engines.